Automated Invoice Capture Software: 10 Tools Compared, Honestly Rated

 The invoice matching process is that same instinct, applied systematically to every vendor payment your business makes.
 And the stakes are considerably higher than a restaurant tab.

 Over 40% of business leaders report struggling with errors during invoice matching.
-79% of organizations experienced attempted or actual payment fraud in 2024.
-Manual invoice processing costs between $9.40 and $15.00 per invoice, while best-in-class automated teams handle the same invoice for $2.00 to $3.00.
+According to the AFP Payments Fraud & Control Survey, 79% of organizations experienced attempted or actual payment fraud in 2024.
+Manual invoice processing costs between $9.40 and $15.00 per invoice according to IOFM benchmarks, while best-in-class automated teams handle the same invoice for $2.00 to $3.00.
 The average manual processing cycle is 14.6 days; high-performing automated teams close it in 3.1 days.

 These numbers explain why invoice matching is not an administrative chore.
 It is a financial control with a direct impact on cash flow, fraud exposure, vendor relationships, and the cost of running your AP function.